Before the decade was over, America would be a vastly different nation, thanks in no small part to Irish...More

 James E. Kelly, sculptor and illustrator, specialized in depicting people and events surrounding the American Civil War.
 Historian and author William B. Styple discovered Kelly’s journals, which...More

-From actors to Civil War heroes, many important Irish have been laid to rest in Brooklyn’s famous Green-Wood Cemetery.
-The Green-Wood Cemetery, a National Historic Landmark, covers nearly five...More
+From actors to Civil War heroes, many important Irish have been laid to rest in Brooklyn’s famous Green-Wood Cemetery, including on August 8 2020, acclaimed author Pete Hamill.
+The Green-Wood...More

 Movie columnist Tom Deignan examines David Nasaw’s book The Patriarch: The Remarkable Life and Turbulent Times of Joseph P. Kennedy with an eye to Kennedy’s time in Hollywood.
 The year was 1926,...More